 Working with a mentor helps newcomers attain a better grasp of American culture, successfully integrate into their new community, and achieve personal goals.
 Refugees will identify goals to work towards with their mentors.
 Goals might include practical skills such as grocery shopping, budgeting, banking, or getting acquainted with modern technology.
 Time with the individual or family can be spent at their home, at your home, and/or taking them out to experience new things in Indiana.
 This is a great opportunity for families, as children have a special ability to form cross-cultural friendships.

 Requirements: Minimum 6-month commitment.
 Must be able to meet with the refugee individual or family 2-4 times per month.
 Must complete 2 trainings.
-Due to expected low refugee arrivals for 2020, this volunteer opportunity is currently closed.
+This volunteer opportunity is currently full.

 Refugee youth face unique challenges as they adapt to life in the United States.
 A mentor provides guidance on how to navigate US culture as a teen and walks with refugee youth as they work towards their future goals.
 Mentors provide encouragement and support to assist refugees teens in setting themselves up for success.